JorgeLGonzalez/dungeon_crawl_p2p/README.md

 But for now, lets generate walls vs floors (just diff color boxes for now).
 And lets create the diff room architects.
 We can add exit and amulet and player.

-- [ ] simplify player inputs
+- [x] simplify player inputs
+- [ ] should we add/remove PlayerMovement component instead?
+More generally, the throttle is weird as it is only reset when there is a move. it should reset also when key is released?
 - [ ] re-enable snapshots
-- [ ] simplify intersects on player moves. check against monster moves
+- [x] simplify intersects on player moves. check against monster moves
 - [ ] monster attack player
 - [ ] monster follows player
 - [ ] monster FOV